awslabs/aws-encryption-sdk-specification/client-apis/streaming.md

-By using the mechanisms for [inputs](#inputs) and [outputs](#outputs), some actor expresses intent through a streaming interface for bytes to be made available to the operation and for bytes to be released by the operation.
+By using the mechanisms for [inputs](#inputs) and [outputs](#outputs), some actor expresses intent through a streaming interface for bytes to be made consumable to the operation and for bytes to be released by the operation.

-The behavior of the operation specifies how the operation processes available bytes, and specifies when processed bytes MAY be released.
+The behavior of the operation specifies how the operation processes consumable bytes, and specifies when processed bytes MAY be released.